mr-anton-t/axe-playwright-report/README.md

 > ### ⚠️ **Limitations**
 > The Page Object Class must contain an object of type `Page`.
 If you decompose the page and use `Locator` as a base for searching elements, the accessibility scan will be skipped.
 >
 > **Applicable ✅**: `new sideMenu(page)`
 >
 > **Not-applicable ❌**: `new sideMenu(page.locator('#sideMenu'))`

 ### 2. Configure scan options (optional)

 Having accessibility env file gives you the flexibility to customize your scan settings.
 With config file it allows:
 - enable/disable scanning (default: `on`)
 - custom output directory (default: `axe-playwright-report`)
 - enable/disable screenshots capture (default: `off`)
 - filter rules by axe-core tags (default: `no filtering, all rules included`)
+- merge reports strategy (default: `best`)
+    - `none` - keep all reports,
+    - `exact` - merge only identical reports,
+    - `best` - keeps the report with the most accessibility issues

 Create a `.env.a11y` file in your project root:

 ```
 SCAN=on
 OUTPUT_DIR=custom-report-dir
+MERGE_REPORTS=best
 SCREENSHOT=on
 TAGS=wcag2a,wcag2aa
 ```